MTV (Portuguese TV channel): VJ casting

 In 2012, MTV Portugal aired a new local television program which aims to look for new VJs across the country.
-It began its search by going across the country to ten different cities across six months and selects its top candidates to progress to the next stage.
+It began its search by going across the country to ten cities across six months and selects its top candidates to progress to the next stage.
 During the VJ casting process it has visited Almada, Aveiro, Coimbra, Faro, Funchal, Guimarães, Lisbon, Montijo, Sintra, Viseu.